antmicro/rowhammer-tester/docs/source/usage.md

 - `--hammer-only`

   Only hammers a pair of rows, without doing any error checks or reports.
+  If command is combined with `--payload-executor`, then any number of rows can be provided.

   For example following command will hammer rows 4 and 6 1000 times total (so 500 times each):